clinical-meteor/cookbook/appstructure.md

 If you stick with this convention, your IDE's like WebStorm will automatically color-code your file types for you, and provide out-of-the-box color-coded syntax highlighting for your Models, Views, and Controllers

+**Q:  How do I color code MVC in my IDE?**
+Run ``meteor add less`` at the command line to include the LESS precompiler.
+Then use ``.less`` files instead of ``.css`` files.
+Presto.
+If you're using WebStorm, your Model files should now be colored Green, your View files colored Blue, and your Controller files colored Red.

 **Q:  Can I add Ember into my Meteor Application?**
 Sure you could add Ember in, but dear lord, why?
 Ember and Meteor are essentially the same.
 Saying "I want to use Ember in Meteor" is like saying, "I want to drive a Mazda in my Porche".